synestize/synestizer/FAQ-Synestizer-introduction.md

 Or [inspect the source code](https://github.com/synestize/synestizer).

 The sound and imagery is not captured.
-The only thing we think is useful and thus may addin the future, is a way to save your preferences online.
 The (voluntary) option of saving preferences, patches, settings or mappings online at [synestizer.com](http://synestizer.com) may be added in a future version.